arturbac/simple_enum/docs/enum_bounds.md

 ## Specialization Requirements

-To specialize `info` for an enumeration, define two static constexpr members within the specialization:
+To specialize `simple_enum::info` for an enumeration, define two static constexpr members within the specialization:

 - `first`: The minimum value of the enumeration.
 - `last`: The maximum value of the enumeration.